tmisheva/select2entity-bundle/README.md

 ##Options##
 Defaults will be used for some if not set.
 * `class` is your entity class.
 Required
+* `primary_key` is the name of the property used to uniquely identify entities.
+Defaults to 'id'
 * `text_property` This is the entity property used to retrieve the text for existing data.
 If text_property is omitted then the entity is cast to a string.
 This requires it to have a __toString() method.
 * `multiple` True for multiple select (many to many).
 False for single (many to one) select.
 * `minimum_input_length` is the number of keys you need to hit before the search will happen.
 Defaults to 2.